-CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS The reforms would include minimum lease periods to qualify as a registered business (minimum of 12 months), and the exclusion of home based businesses (where the resident is already eligible) and very small sub-leases.
+CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS and subsequently their legitimacy as councillors.
+4.8 Reform of Candidate Profiles Home based businesses will not be eligible to register a person to vote or run for council, because any residents are already the eligible voter(s) for that address.
+Clarifying the minimum criteria for leases eligible to register a person to vote or run for council.
+The reforms would include minimum lease periods to qualify as a registered business (minimum of 12 months), and the exclusion of home based businesses (where the resident is already eligible) and very small sub-leases.
 The basis of eligibility for each candidate (e.g. type of property and suburb of property) is proposed to be published, including in the candidate pack for electors.
-4.8 Reform of Candidate Profiles Candidate profiles can only be 800 characters, including spaces.
+Candidate profiles can only be 800 characters, including spaces.
 This is equivalent to approximately 150 words.
 Further work will be undertaken to evaluate how longer candidate profiles could be accommodated.
 Longer candidate profiles would provide more information to electors, potentially through publishing profiles online.
 It is important to have sufficient information available to assist electors make informed decisions when casting their vote.
-SUPPORTED 4.9 Minor Other Electoral Reforms Other minor reforms are proposed to improve local government elections.
+4.9 Minor Other Electoral Reforms Other minor reforms are proposed to improve local government elections.
 Minor other electoral reforms are proposed to include: The introduction of standard processes for vote recounts if there is a very small margin between candidates (e.g. where there is a margin of less than 10 votes a recount will always be required) The introduction of more specific rules concerning local government council candidates' use of electoral rolls.
-SUPPORTED